Deploy GCP Distributed Cloud Edge Clusters

 What release channels are available?

 Three options: RELEASE_CHANNEL_UNSPECIFIED, NONE, or REGULAR.
-This is a required field.
+This determines how the cluster receives updates.

 Using a different cloud?